provable-things/ptokens.js-v1/packages/ptokens-enclave/README.md

 # ptokens-enclave

-Javascript module for interacting with pTokens Enclave.
+Module for interacting with the Enclave

 &nbsp;